“Beautiful music, fine food and dear friends converge for a notable experience. We look forward to this continuing treat!”

 L.A.
 Musical Salon

 The Los Angeles Musical Salon is a 501(c)(3) charitable nonprofit corporation, formed in 2008 following the successful 2008 Inaugural Season of the L.A.
-Musical Salon Series.
+Musical Salon Dinner-Concert Series.
 To date, we have been run entirely by volunteers.
 Our expenses are funded by tax-deductible membership dues and contributions, as well as by grants from local organizations.

 We currently run three principal types of programs, each focused on a different aspect of support for performing arts, but which work together as an integrated whole:

 3) Community Outreach – building the audience of the future.
 Currently, our principal outreach focus is through free programs for the public at community venues such as the Westwood Branch Library.
 With programs designed for children and teens, we present music in a fun, engaging way to help build the audience of the future.
 With programs for adults, we seek to enrich the cultural life of our local community.
-We draw on artists from our Salon Series and elsewhere to perform in our community outreach programs.
+We draw on artists from our Dinner-Concert Series and elsewhere to perform in our community outreach programs.

 The L.A.
 Musical Salon Series was created by co-founders Terry Tegnazian and Scott Whittle, growing out of their love for classical music, their patronage of young professional musicians, their desire to forge personal connections between audience and musician, and to make the making of music directly accessible and fun.